Our Review Process

 - Makhana helps with weight loss by detoxifying the liver by improving the body's metabolism.
 Moreover, it is a very healthy snacking option for people on a diet, as it is low in calories and has almost nil fat content.

 All these factors together make Makhana an excellent choice for people with diabetes.

 Ways to Consume Makhana?

 Makhana can be consumed in a variety of ways

 Everything should be consumed in moderation, as an excess of anything is bad.
 This holds for Makhana as well.
-Makhana increases insulin sensitivity and can reduce blood sugar levels.
+Makhana increases insulin sensitivity and can reduce sugar levels.
 If you are on antidiabetic medications and consume lots of Makhana, it can result in hypoglycemia.
 People with diabetes should consult their physician before including Makhana in their diet.

 Approximately 30 g of Makhana can be consumed by people with diabetes daily.
 This will assist in regulating blood sugar levels and the prevention of spikes.

 Overconsumption of Makhana can also cause allergies and gastrointestinal issues such as constipation, bloating, and flatulence.
 Thus, it should be avoided by people suffering from constipation.

 Read more about sugar free, no added sugar, and unsweetened

 Yes, Makhana is good for diabetes.
 The glycemic index of Makhana is low, and Foods with a low glycemic index are considered good for controlling blood sugar levels.
 It is also a gluten-free superfood that is loaded with nutrition.
 It is rich in essential nutrients and minerals such as calcium, phosphorus, and magnesium.
 Also know about fasting blood sugar level.